-Schema is basically spoon feeding search engines descriptions of your content.
+So here’s the deal, schema is basically spoon-feeding search engines’ descriptions of your content.
 The better they understand what you’re presenting, the better they can present it in search results.
 After your schema looks good, time to move on to mobile.
 Here’s our low-down on SEO friendly website development guidelines for mobile.

 Tip #5 – Mobile Friendliness: SEO Friendly Website Development Guidelines

-Google recently dropped the bombshell with its mobile search algorithm.
-The is basically a new ranking known as “mobile friendliness.”
+Google recently dropped a bombshell with its mobile search algorithm.
+So, this is basically a new ranking known as “mobile friendliness.”
 We knew this was coming.
 After all, how many of us are on the web ALL THE TIME on our phones?

 Mobile friendliness (according to Google) is defined by a few criteria.
 If your site already has a mobile version, go check it out on Google’s Mobile-Friendly Test.
 (If you need help, feel free to ask us to make you look even prettier on mobile.)

 - Keep images small & optimized—Avoid using HTML to reduce your image size.
-Sure, this changes the appearance of the image, but it’s better to use Photoshop, to reduce the actual size of your images.
+Yes, this changes the appearance of the image.
+However, it’s better to use Photoshop, to reduce the actual size of your images.

-- DO rely on browser caching—Making good use of browser caching cam reduce the number of HTTP requests.
+- DO rely on browser caching—Making good use of browser caching canreduce the number of HTTP requests.

 - Stary using Google AMP—Google Accelerated Mobile Page markup has a dedicated cache, storing stuff, and it serves them nearly instantly.
 Wowzers, no joke.
 Time to get AMP rolling on your site.